ansorokey/select-menu/README.md

 - Animations

 ## How To Use
 Click the select field to view the drop down menu.
-CLick on any item to set the select field to thagt value.
+Click on any item to set the select field to thagt value.

 ## Future Features
 - I would like to find a way to modify an actual select element into this format